tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 Technically, this picture is that of an 'Animal Virus', the kind of virus that affects you and me.
 A more mainstream picture will make an appearance further down.

-As you can see, there's really only three real parts:
+As you can see, there's really only three parts:

 1. The DNA (Deoxyribonucleic Acid) / RNA (Ribonucleic Acid) - **The Mastermind**